ashutosh-mishra4/ashutosh-mishra4/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on [Shuttle](https://github.com/ashutosh-mishra4/shuttle)
-- 🌱 I’m currently learning React and Next.js
+- 🌱 I’m currently learning Node.js and MongoDB
 - 👯 I’m looking to collaborate on Front-End Development and Technical Content Creation
 - 💬 Ask me about JavaScript, React, Content Creation and Technical Writing
 - 📫 How to reach me: iashutoshmishra8@gmail.com